 Graduating from either a MiM or an MBA program stands you in good stead for a successful and fulfilling career.
 Having expanded your business knowledge both practically and theoretically over the course of a Master's degree, the MiM opens the door to opportunities with the possibility of a more advanced position within management, or provides the foundation for further study in business research.

-The MBA qualification is well known to hiring managers and is the typical postgraduate route to a management position especially for those who have not studied business previously.
+The MBA qualification is well known to hiring managers and is the typical postgraduate route to a management position for students with or without an academic background in business.
 The hands-on, real-world experience embedded into the program equips you with the skills to gain advanced job hires after graduation.

 Researching your postgraduate journey takes time, but it’s worth the effort to find a program that suits you, your personality, and goals.
 Find out more about each of WHU’s MSc programs, and don’t hesitate to get in touch if you have any questions – our Master team is here to assist you throughout your postgraduate journey.